 In a blink, I remembered the late-autumn Sunday morning in 1985 when, bleary eyed, I dropped a Fast Folk compilation LP onto one of the two turntables in the deejay booth at WPSU, the student-run radio station at Penn State where I was one of several rotating hosts of a weekend folk show.
 “Daddy Said,” credited to Nanci Griffith and Frank Christian, kicked off Side 1, which also included treats from folk quintet Left Field, Lillie Palmer and Gladys Bragg, and an upstart named Shawn Colvin.
 A retreat to the record library revealed two Nanci LPs on the shelves: her 1978 debut, There’s a Light Beyond These Woods, and the 1984 album home of “Daddy Said,” Once in a Very Blue Room.
 Ninety or so minutes later, I played the title track of the former.
 I was hooked.

 In another blink, I recalled a February afternoon a few years on.
 I’ve told the story before, both here and on Instagram: Out of college, I worked retail for a few years while freelancing on the side and, during that time, found myself toiling for West Coast Video, which was attempting to expand into the new CD market.
-Initially, I managed the department at one store, but then the department manager at another store quit and the bosses decided to save some bucks by having me take it for a minimal raise.
+Initially, I managed a CD department at one store, but then the department manager at another store quit and the bosses decided to save some bucks by having me split my time between stores.
 Which leads to this: On a cold February afternoon in 1989, a cute brunette walked in, slammed her purse on the counter and said – no, demanded, “Where the hell are the Nanci Griffith CDs I ordered?”
 I’m exaggerating, of course, but that was how Diane and I met.
 (The previous manager had stuffed her order into a drawer and forgotten about it.)
 She was impressed that I not only knew who Nanci Griffith was, but also liked her music.
 I was impressed that she did, too – plus she knew who the Flying Burrito Brothers were!